ransomsec/ransomsec.github.io/_posts/2023-08-04-the-rce-file.md

 banner says only `.png|.jpg/.jpeg` files are allowed?
 Seriously?
 Let's check it.
 Now again if you see file upload option, in your target, what thing first come in your mind? `Unrestricted File Upload?`.
-So as expected, I also thought about this, and i uploaded a simple PHP script,
+So as expected, I also thought about this, and I uploaded a simple PHP script,

 ```php
 <?php phpinfo();?>
 ```

 and voila it was executed on the backend, giving me the PHP info.
-Meaning their is not security checks in the file upload section.
+Meaning there is no security checks in the file upload section.

 With that success, I proceeded to gain Remote Code Execution (RCE) on the server by uploading a [PHP webshell][web-shell]{:target="_blank"}.
 Now, I had full